Sound approximate and asymptotic probabilistic bisimulations for PCTL: Introduction

-To account for these scenarios, in this paper we use a bounded, approximate notion of bisimilarity, inspired by~\cite{Desharnais08qest}.
-We showcase up-to-$\stepsN,\distD$ bisimilarity on a running example (\Cref{ex:pctl:padlock,ex:sim:padlock,ex:results:padlock}), comparing an ideal combination padlock against a real one which can be opened by an adversary guessing its combination.
-We show the two systems bisimilar, and discuss how they satisfy a basic security property expressed in PCTL, with suitable errors.
+To overcome the above mentioned issues, in this work we introduce a bounded, approximate notion of bisimilarity $\crysim{\stepsN}{\distD}$, that only observes the first $\stepsN$ steps, and allows for an error $\distD$.
+Unlike standard bisimilarity, our relation is naturally defined by \emph{induction} on $\stepsN$.
+We call this looser variant of bisimilarity an \emph{up-to-$\stepsN,\distD$} bisimilarity.
+We showcase up-to-$\stepsN,\distD$ bisimilarity on a running example (Examples~\ref{ex:pctl:padlock}, \ref{ex:sim:padlock}, \ref{ex:results:padlock}, and~\ref{ex:asymptotic:padlock}), comparing an ideal combination padlock against a real one which can be opened by an adversary guessing its combination.
+We show that the two systems are bisimilar up-to-$\stepsN,\distD$, while they are not bisimilar according to the standard coinductive notion.
+We then discuss how the two systems satisfy a basic security property expressed in PCTL, with suitable errors.
+To make our theory amenable to reason about infinite-state systems, such as those usually found when modelling cryptographic protocols, all our results apply to Markov chains with countably many states.
+In this respect, our work departs from most literature on probabilistic bisimulations~\cite{DInnocenzo12hscc,Song13lmcs} and bisimilarity distances~\cite{Breugel17siglog,TangB17concur,TangB18cav,TangB16concur,Fu12icalp,ChenBW12fossacs,BreugelSW08lmcs}, which usually assume \emph{finite}-state Markov chains, as they focus on computing the distances.
+In~\autoref{ex:sim:pingpong} we exploit infinite-state Markov chains to compare a biased random bit generator with an ideal one.